Skip to content

 • Complications: ocular hypertension 1.93%, corneal edema 1.29%, corneal degeneration 1.29%, pigment dispersion 0.64%

-In cataract surgery for patients with keratoconus (KC), irregular anterior-posterior corneal curvature ratio, non-orthogonality of axes, and errors in ELP estimation can cause reduced accuracy 4).
-Systematic reviews and meta-analyses report that relatively satisfactory postoperative outcomes can be achieved in mild to moderate keratoconus, but in advanced keratoconus, the rate of achieving within 1 D of target is only 12–48% 4).
-The ESCRS guidelines recommend using the Barrett True-K and Kane keratoconus formulas for keratoconus and advise against conventional formulas (e.g., SRK/T) (GRADE+) 5).
+In cataract surgery for keratoconus (KC) patients, factors such as irregular anterior-posterior corneal curvature ratio, non-orthogonal axes, and errors in ELP estimation can reduce accuracy 4).
+Systematic reviews and meta-analyses report that relatively satisfactory postoperative outcomes can be achieved in mild to moderate keratoconus, but in advanced keratoconus, the rate of achieving within 1 D of the target is only 12–48% 4).
+For keratoconus, use the Barrett True-K or Kane keratoconus formula, and handle conventional formulas (e.g., SRK/T) with caution 5).

 • Light Adjustable Lens (LAL): A technology that allows fine-tuning of spherical and cylindrical power postoperatively by moving unpolymerized photosensitive silicone macromers with ultraviolet irradiation 6)

-• Refractive Index Shaping with Femtosecond Laser: A technology that enables postoperative modification of power, cylinder, and number of foci by femtosecond laser treatment of acrylic IOLs 6)
+• Refractive Index Shaping with femtosecond laser: A technology that enables postoperative modification of power, cylinder, and focal points by femtosecond laser treatment of acrylic IOLs 6)

 Q Can toric IOLs be used even with keratoconus?